ukparliament/weeknotes.data-search/19/index.md

 ### Data platform

-Alex wrote a couple of scripts to aid the task of manually processing missing Oral or Written Parliamentary Questions.
-Currently a lot of questions aren't being automatically processed every day due to a date issue within the question files.
-After having some issues at first, Samu helped to make the code more functional, and after a (nearly) complete rewrite the scripts were ready for every-day use.
+[Alex](https://twitter.com/alexedwardh) wrote a couple of scripts to aid the task of manually processing missing Oral or Written Parliamentary Questions.
+Currently a lot of questions aren't being automatically processed due to a date issue within the question files.
+After having some issues at first, [Samu](https://twitter.com/langsamu) helped to make the code more functional, and after a (nearly) complete rewrite the scripts were ready for every-day use.

 The first script works by scraping our public [Oral](https://publications.parliament.uk/pa/cm/cmfutoral/futoral.htm) and [Written](http://www.parliament.uk/business/publications/written-questions-answers-statements/written-questions-answers/?page=1&max=100) data sources to find the relevant UINs for a specific date.
 These UINs are then sent in JSON form with some other identifying data to [MyJSON.com](http://myjson.com/) (a public JSON store + API).
 The second script then accesses this JSON data and compares the UIN values against those in the private RDF feed.
 It then automatically downloads and renames the missing RDF files, ready for processing.

-Jianhan continued working on the [OData](http://www.odata.org/) service which now supports most of OData query options.
+[Jianhan](https://twitter.com/jianhanzhu) continued working on the [OData](http://www.odata.org/) service which now supports most of OData query options.

-Raphael continued with the [Berlin SPARQL benchmark tests](http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/).
+[Raphael](https://twitter.com/raphaelleung) continued with the [Berlin SPARQL benchmark tests](http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/).
 He contacted the triplestore vendor to confirm some behaviour that was causing issues in the test.

-Chris gave Robert an education of assorted graph issues.
+[Chris](https://twitter.com/chrisalcockdev) gave Robert an education on assorted graph issues.

 ### Search

-Dia and Robert wrote a first draft of 'a strategy note for search’ which they're trying to align with the [Digital Strategy](https://www.parliament.uk/mps-lords-and-offices/offices/bicameral/parliamentary-digital-service/digital-strategy-for-parliament/).
+[Dia](https://twitter.com/DN78) and Robert wrote a first draft of 'a strategy note for search’ which they're trying to align with the [Digital Strategy](https://www.parliament.uk/mps-lords-and-offices/offices/bicameral/parliamentary-digital-service/digital-strategy-for-parliament/).

-Jamie, Robert and Michael met to chat about search and browse and URLs and subsidiary resources and stuff.
+[Jamie](https://twitter.com/oddtype), Robert and Michael met to chat about search and browse and URLs and subsidiary resources and stuff.

 The first step in making [Deposited Papers](https://www.parliament.uk/depositedpapers) searchable happened.